You can shape the future of healthcare

 An outdated model of prevention

-Led by interventional cardiologist Professor Gemma Figtree AM, CAD Frontiers has created a breakthrough platform to detect CAD in its earliest, silent stage.
-This three-step model brings precision medicine into everyday GP care:
+Led by Professor Gemma Figtree AM, a revolutionary three-step screening model is bringing precision medicine into everyday healthcare.

-1. New blood-based biomarkers identify patients with silent coronary artery plaque
+• Identify patients with silent coronary artery plaque through new blood-based biomarkers

-3. GP-led treatment prevents progression and reduces heart attack risk
+• Support GP-led treatment pathways to prevent progression and reduce heart attack risk

-1. BioHEART: Over 5,000 participants have contributed CT images and blood samples, leading to the discovery of 5+ promising biomarkers
+BioHEART: More than 5,000 participants have contributed CT images and blood samples, leading to the discovery of multiple promising biomarkers

 Illustration of a heart